In this module, you download your dataset, inspect the dataset, then create the dataset group and schema you use in this tutorial.

 Your Amazon Personalize model will be trained on the MovieLens Latest Small dataset that contains 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.
 The MovieLens dataset is curated by GroupLens Research.

-In this module, you you imported and fetched the dataset you use for your movie title recommendation system.
-Then, you prepared the dataset by spitting the dataset based on movie ratings.
+In this module, you imported and fetched the dataset you use for your movie title recommendation system.
+Then, you prepared the dataset by splitting the dataset based on movie ratings.
 Finally, you created the dataset group, schema, and interactions dataset that you use to train your Amazon Personalize model.